TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 3.3 Worldbuilder
 ------------------
- - All objects placed in correct locations in Worldbuilder unit trees
+ - [MAYBE] All objects placed in correct locations in Worldbuilder unit trees
- - All plants now visible in worldbuilder preview!
+ - [MAYBE] All plants now visible in worldbuilder preview!
- - Fixed some objects with wrong placement angle
+ - [MAYBE] Fixed some objects with wrong placement angle
- - Correction on default house colors that have small differences with skirmish house colors (like USA blue house color that brighter in skirmish and darker in campaign)
+ - [MAYBE] Correction on default house colors that have small differences with skirmish house colors (like USA blue house color that brighter in skirmish and darker in campaign)
- - Added some new object from unused models including new plants and properties
+ - [MAYBE] Added some new object from unused models including new plants and properties
- - Add some hidden features from DeeZire World Builder:
+ - [MAYBE] Add some hidden features from DeeZire World Builder:
    > Integrated Mesh Mold tool, useful to make mountains and volcanoes
    > Add camera shaker at a waypoint
    > Enable/Disable 3DS Max camera playback mode
    > Show/Hide weather on the map
- - Collapsing structures now can show their rubbles properly when you put them with zero health from the worldbuilder!
+ - [MAYBE] Collapsing structures now can show their rubbles properly when you put them with zero health from the worldbuilder!
- - Most objects now classified in their correct categories in the worldbuilder (I hope so; mostly system and debris objects)
+ - [MAYBE] Most objects now classified in their correct categories in the worldbuilder (I hope so; mostly system and debris objects)
- - Added back many terrain texture types that are missing from vanilla Generals back to the Worldbuilder
+ - [MAYBE] Added back many terrain texture types that are missing from vanilla Generals back to the Worldbuilder
- - Also added several of new terrain texture types that were unused in the game files
+ - [MAYBE] Also added several of new terrain texture types that were unused in the game files
- - Added the missing speech entries from vanilla Generals (such as the unit descriptions and mission briefings) back to ZH
+ - [MAYBE] Added the missing speech entries from vanilla Generals (such as the unit descriptions and mission briefings) back to ZH

-For additions, some objects are improved and there are also new objects added.
+[MAYBE] For additions, some objects are improved and there are also new objects added.
 These affect the gameplay as well.
 Here is the list and what this mod have change:

  :========================================================================================================================: